KnowageLabs/Knowage-Documentation/chapter_4/add_datasource.rst

 MongoDB is an open-source document database that provides high performance, high availability, and automatic scaling.
 MongoDB obviates the need for an Object Relational Mapping (ORM) to facilitate development.

-MongoDB is different from the other dbs Knowage can handle, because it doesn't provide a JDBC driver, but a Java connector.
-The MongoDB Java driver (at this moment version 3.5.0 is included) is already included inside Knowage so isn't required to download and add it to the application server.
+MongoDB is different from the other dbs that Knowage can handle, because it does not provide a JDBC driver, but a Java connector.
+The MongoDB Java driver (at this moment version 3.5.0 is included) is already included inside Knowage so no download is required to add it to the application server.

 Example parameters for the connection are: